Make an appointment with your advisor.

-You should meet with your advisor at least once a semester, although you are welcome to meet with them more frequently.
+- You should meet with your advisor at least once a semester, although you are welcome to meet with them more frequently.

-Before your appointment you should log onto RAIL and print out your degree evaluation and unofficial transcript.
+- Log onto RAIL and print out your degree evaluation and unofficial transcript.
 Be sure this information is accurate and up-to-date.
 If you have any questions or concerns about the information in your degree evaluation or transcript, contact the Advising Assistance Center.

-Complete the Advising Pre-Planning worksheet using the information in your degree evaluation and transcript.
+- Complete the Advising Pre-Planning Worksheet using the information in your degree evaluation and transcript.
 Include the courses you would like to take next semester along with alternate selections.

-Your advisor will provide you with your Alternate PIN for registration, along with the day and time that you can begin registration on RAIL.
+- Your advisor will provide you with your Alternate PIN for registration, along with the day and time that you can begin registration on RAIL.